jetzemanimx/TrabajoTerminal2/README.md

 # TrabajoTerminal2

+This repo is the main container for iVoto project, instructions to install:

+ 1) clone the repo
-run npm install
+ 2) run npm install

-run bower install
+ 3) run bower install

-an then run node server.js
+ 4) run node server.js